Adron/adron.github.io/_working/contents/talks/Building-Immutably-Continuous-Delivery-Minimal-Inputs-London/index.md

 * Getting a domain name, determining name servers & DNS servers, setting it up and getting it pointed at our application.
 * Setting up and determining the deployment scenario on AWS & discussion of other infrastructure choices.
 * Deploying the application through the complete process of code, integrate, test, build, deploy.

+The code used as demo during the workshop is located here > https://github.com/Adron/multi-cloud

 The Workshop is broken into two sections.
 The slide deck for the first section is below.